collinfeight5/Advanced-Lane-Finding/README.md

 ### 8. Color-fill the lane between the lane lines and write the curvature/vehicle position onto the image or frame

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in lines 17-36.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+####2.
+the code for this step is contained in lines 63--66.
-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I then use the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result for a calibration image:

 ![alt text][image1]

+and this for an image of the car on the road: Note the circled locations compared to the inital image
 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.